syllog1sm/redshift/README.md

 the "compiled" .cpp files as part of the release (against Cython's recommendation).
 This could change in future, but currently it feels strange to have a "source" release that users wouldn't be able to modify.

-    You should have received a copy of the GNU Lesser General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.